OpenChargingCloud/WWCP_TypedClient/README.md

-# World Wide Charging Protocol Suite (WWCP) - TypeScript Client
+# WWCP - TypeScript Client

 The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure